docker-archive/dcus-hol-2016/windows-containers/README.md

 In this step you'll open the sample app in Visual Studio Code (VS Code).

 1. If you are not already logged on to the Azure VM for the Windows Server Container lab, do so now.
+You can find the connection information in the registration email you received.

 2. Open VS Code by double-clicking the **Visual Studio Code** icon on the desktop.